 The loss of native prairie and associated grassland habitat is arguably the greatest conservation challenge facing western and southern Minnesota.
-This proposal aims to permanently protect 760 acres of native prairie habitat by accelerating the enrollment of Native Prairie Bank easements.
+This proposal aims to permanently protect 1500 acres of native prairie habitat by accelerating the enrollment of Native Prairie Bank easements.

 This acceleration is necessary to address today's rapid loss of native prairie and associated grasslands and meet the habitat protection goals set forth in the Minnesota Prairie Conservation Plan.
 Minnesota was once a land of 18 million acres of prairie, today about 1.3 percent remains.
-The few acres of native prairie that remain in Minnesota may have once been thought of as too rocky or wet for row crops - not anymore.
-The Midwest is experiencing a rate of grassland-to-cropland conversion in the Corn Belt that has not been seen since the 1920s and 1930s, the era of rapid mechanization of America's agriculture.
-The current combination of low interest rates, high corn and soybean prices and ever-increasing yields per acre make it economically attractive to convert even marginal lands that were never before deemed tillable.
+The few acres of native prairie that remain in Minnesota may be areas that once were thought of as too rocky or wet for row crops but with advancements in technology and equipment, in addition to growing competition for tillable acres, this is no longer the case.
+Grassland-to-cropland conversion is not the only impact to native prairie.
+Significant degradation and loss of native prairie is also occurring due to lack of prairie orientated management, property development and mineral extraction.
 If the current trajectory of grassland and prairie loss continues it will be devastating to grassland dependent wildlife populations.

 Recognizing that protecting grassland and wetland habitat is the one of the most critical conservation challenges facing Minnesota, over a dozen leading conservation organizations have developed a road map for moving forward - the Minnesota Prairie Conservation Plan.
 This plan calls for several outcomes, one being the protection of all remaining native prairie, largely through conservation easements.
 One of the primary easement tools for native prairie protection in Minnesota is the DNR administered Native Prairie Bank Program easement program.
 The Native Prairie Bank Program was established by the 1987 legislature to protect private native prairie lands by authorizing the state to acquire conservation easements from willing landowners.
-To date 113 Native Prairie Bank easements have been enrolled into the program, covering a little over 9,000 acres.
+To date 117 Native Prairie Bank easements have been enrolled into the program, covering over 9,000 acres.
 The Native Prairie Bank Program targets the protection of native prairie tracts, but can also include adjoining lands as buffers and additional habitat.

 Eligible tracts are prioritized based on several factors including: